eigerco/pallet-move/doc/design.md

 [0]: https://github.com/pontem-network/sp-move-vm

 ## Why The Changes Were Needed

-Move, originally developed for the Libra project, is known for its safety and efficiency.
-But, to make it work with Substrate, adjustments to MoveVM were needed.
+To make Move language compatible with Substrate, adjustments to the MoveVM were needed.
 Substrate uses a WebAssembly (Wasm) environment, and this is key to understanding why changes to MoveVM were necessary.

-There are a few reasons why Substrate uses WebAssembly:

-1. Easy Upgrades: With WebAssembly, Substrate can update the blockchain's runtime logic without having to fork.
-This is because the Wasm code is stored on the blockchain itself.
-This makes upgrades smoother and keeps everything, including account balances and logic, in one place.

-2. Works Everywhere: WebAssembly code can run on different platforms without change.
-This is great for ensuring Substrate-based blockchains can operate on various systems.

-3. Efficient: WebAssembly is fast and lightweight.
-That is important for blockchain, as you want things to run as efficiently as possible.

-4. Language Flexibility: WebAssembly means developers are free of one programming language.
-They can use different languages like Rust or C++.

-Because of these features, Substrate uses a WebAssembly environment.
-The Move language had to be adjusted to be compatible with this environment.
-The Pontem fork of MoveVM contains these adjustments.

 ## What were the changes?